Jenkins-Of-Ewelme Web Site

 Possibly due to the existence of this web page, Rhianne Pope, a reporter preparing an article about Cowley being due to get super fast broadband by the end of the year, requested an opinion about this news.
 Apart from indicating that the was hardly a 'rural' issue, it was commented that many households within rural areas that were complaining about a lack of any kind of broadband or that it was very slow, could get a perfectly usable mobile or wireless broadband service if they took the trouble to take a few simple steps, rather than just getting increasingly frustrated waiting for a service to be provided for them.
 I'm not sure that the article actually got this across in a way that would encourage anyone to investigate further!
 Link to Oxford Times

 South Today Programme Putting Ewelme on the map?
-The file has been reduced to a minimum (1 MB) to allow those with a very slow connection to watch it!
+This video has been reduced to a minimum (1 MB) to allow those with a very slow connection to watch it!
 You need something like the 'Windows Media Player' or 'Real Player' enabled to play '.wmv' files, but I'll send you a full AVI file on DVD if you want one?

 By the way, Stoke Row has about the same sort of 3G coverage as Ewelme!